yonycalsin/yonycalsin.com/content/pages/contact.md

 template: page
 ---

-Hi, I'm Tania - a front end software developer based out of Chicago.
-I build open-source projects and write about modern JavaScript, Node.js, design and web development.
-If you like my stuff and hate spam, join over **8,000 other developers** in receiving my email newsletter. 👇 One-click unsubscribe anytime.
+Hi, I'm Yoni, a top-notch software developer.
+I build open source projects and write about modern JavaScript, Node.js, web design and development.
+Join over **10,000 developers** to receive my email newsletter. 👇 Unsubscribe with one click at any time.

 <!-- <div class="centered-iframe">
   <iframe